Tuberculosis

 Pathophysiology

-Tuberculosis begins when inhaled bacilli enter the lungs and replicate.
+Tuberculosis begins when inhaled droplet nuclei carrying bacilli enter the lungs and reach the alveoli.
+Infectious droplets can remain airborne for extended periods, so repeated close exposure in poorly ventilated spaces increases transmission risk.
 Over weeks, macrophages and lymphocytes localize infection and form tubercles.
 Caseous necrosis can develop in the lesion center.
 In many immunocompetent patients, infection becomes latent rather than immediately active disease.

 Latent lesions may remain dormant for years and reactivate when host defenses decline.
+Bacilli may be walled off in granulomas, but cavitary progression can occur and promote spread through lymphatic and circulatory pathways.
 Active disease is transmissible and can spread beyond lungs to neurologic, genitourinary, musculoskeletal, lymphatic, or skin sites.

 Classification